sandra-lourenco/roadToYonderland/README.md

 ### Test Reports

-- Test results (including screenshots and videos of failures) will be saved in the `cypress/screenshots/` directories.
+- Test results (including screenshots) will be saved in the `cypress/screenshots/` directory.
+- A Mochawesome report is generated in the `cypress/reports/mochawesome-report/` directory.
+A .html file is generated:

 ### GitHub Actions Reports